what3words/wordpress-autosuggest-plugin/readme.txt

 * Input Placeholder Text - an optional placeholder to be displayed in the `input` fields that are configured in the *Input Selector(s)* option.

-= Localisation Settings =

-* Input Language - specifies the default language that should be used for searching for 3 word addresses.

 = WooCommerce Support =

 The plugin also allows you to automatically add a 3 word address validation field to a WooCommerce checkout form and save the 3 word address against the customer’s order details.